LegumeFederation/cvitjs/README.md

 **reverse_ruler**        1=ruler units run greatest to smallest, 0=normal order.
 **ruler_units**          Ruler units (e.g. "cM, "kb"), used to label the ruler.
 **ruler_min**            Minimum value on ruler, if > actual minimum value in the
-                         data this will be adjusted accordingly in the code.
+                         _viewData this will be adjusted accordingly in the code.
 **ruler_max**            Maximum value on ruler, if < actual maximum value in the
-                         data, this will be adjusted accordingly in the code.
+                         _viewData, this will be adjusted accordingly in the code.
 **ruler_font**           Which built-in font to use (ruler_font_face overrides this
                          setting).
 **ruler_font_face**      Font face to use for ruler, ignored if empty.